The Engine Under the Hood

 Improved metabolic health: CRF improves insulin sensitivity and blood sugar regulation.

-Brain benefits: Better mood, memory, and protection against cognitive decline.
+Brain benefits: Better mood and memory, plus protection against cognitive decline.

 Consequences of Low CRF